AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 >
 > #### Part 2.
 > Prepare a figure for publication(add labels, titles, etc.,) to show population size
-> over years for every country that starts with letter 'B'.
+> over years for every country that starts with letter 'E'.
 > **Hint**
 > Follow life Expectancy over years example we discussed earlier.
 Use facet_wrap function.
 >